raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 buck2 build //:my_first_target
 ```

-However, running that above command in your shell won't work just yet.
+Running that above command in your shell won't work just yet, however.
 Remember, we've littered the `build.bzl` file with "..."s.
 In order for things to build, we'll need to fill in those ellipses with meaningful code.